img-1

 Changes (VO’s, CE’s, Acceleration, Optimisation, Sequencing, etc.)

 All changes, may it be due to instructions by the owner or your own, need to be in the schedule.
-I have seen all too often project managers not wanting to put own delay events into the schedule because the client must not see that they are underperforming or had to perform rework due to their own fault.
+I have seen all too often project managers not wanting to include own delay events into the schedule because the client must not see that they are underperforming or had to perform rework due to their own fault.
 Changes made to activities, logic changes, calendar changes, resource changes all need to be documented, and reasons provided.

 Remaining Units